-Various types of professionals may be liable in a medical malpractice claim.
-Proving liability requires sufficient evidence, which an attorney can help you assemble.
+Various types of professionals may be liable for a medical malpractice claim.
+Proving liability requires sufficient evidence, which a Fort Lauderdale medical malpractice attorney can help you assemble.

 Liability in a Medical Malpractice Claim